 - Once accepted, applicants will receive a letter of acceptance from the program coordinator and will be assigned an advisor.

 Minimum Degree Requirements

-- Thirty to thirty-six credits distributed among courses, summer seminars, independent study, action research, clinical field experiences, and internships.
+- 33 to 36 credits distributed among courses, summer seminars, independent study, clinical field experiences, and internships.

 - The core curriculum consists of the following courses: